A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Model

 \subsection{Modelling the operation of the coordination platform and contracting}

-We study how the submitted bids determine the matches returned by the coordination platform, and how these matches determine the final contracts.
-As in the case of the AggregateEU, the matches determined by the coordination platform are non-binding, thus participants may cancel (`drop') a deal before contracting without further ado.
-In our model, each participant sticks to the best deals up to their desired or available quantity and drops the rest of the alternatives.
+We study how the submitted bids influence the matches returned by the coordination platform and how these matches ultimately determine the final contracts.
+As in the case of the AggregateEU, the matches determined by the coordination platform are non-binding; thus, participants may cancel (or `drop') a deal before contracting without further ado.
+In our model, each participant selects the best deals up to their desired or available quantity and discards the rest of the alternatives.
 For simplicity, we consider a single-period market consisting of three stages and assume that each participant may submit only one bid for each DP.
 In the following, we elaborate on these stages. \begin{description} \item[1.
 Bidding] Participants choose their strategy ('N' or 'O') and submit their bids ($BQ^C$, $BQ^S$, and $BP^S$) to the coordination platform, according to the considerations described in subsection \ref{subsec:bidding_strat}.
 The submitted bids determine the $q^D_t$ and $q^S_t$ values for the individual DPs as described by eq. \eqref{eq_qDt_qSt}.

 \item[2.
 Matching] The coordination platform determines the matching of the submitted bids, according to the principles of the AggregateEU framework: (i) if there is oversupply in a DP, cheaper supply bids are given priority and (ii) to ensure fair access to cheap sources, all matched supply bids are distributed among consumers `\textit{pro rata}', that is, proportional to the quantity of their submitted demand bids.
 The matching process may be described in detail as follows.